avamsykiran/Angular_9to10_6Mar28Mar23/README.md

         managed by root-module.
 To alter this behavior we will maek "providedIn:'any'" and include the service in the 'providers:[]" list of each resource meta-data.

+    Inter Component Communication - Hirarchial Component Design.

+        Attributes are used to pass data from parent ot child component.
+        To put an attribute in a child component, the child component field is to be marked with '@Input()' decorator.

+        Custom Events, are events that can be emitted by a component so that its parent component can handle it.
+            1. EventEmitter<dataType> is used to declare our own events.
+            2. To fire an event EventEmitter has 'emit()' method.
+            3. Each EventEmitter must be marked with '@Output()' so that the parent can handle.

+    Angular Forms

+        Template Driven Forms

+            FormsModule from '@angular/forms'
+                ngModel
+                ngForm

+            the form is developed in html, the form validations are also controlled by html and only data from the form is bound to a few fields.

+            such are simple to write and difficult to control and test, as it has more html and less javascript.

+            these forms are used mostly in a simpler context like a senario having not more than two fields.

+        Model Driven Forms / Reactive Forms

+            ReactiveFormsModule from '@angular/forms'
+                formControlName
+                formGroup

+                FormGroup
+                FormControl

+            The form strucutre is designed in the javascript and that is called form model.
+            The form model controls the validations as well. this model is bound to the html resulting lesser html and more javascript.

+            thus thee forms are controllable and testable and offer comlicatiod senarios like nested forms.